Fully Dynamic All Pairs All Shortest Paths: Basic APASP Algorithm

-\begin{proof} Part 1 of the lemma follows from Definition~\ref{def:ht}.
-For part 2, by Lemma~\ref{lem:lhts}, any LHT in the \system is formed by combining two HTs that are in the \systemend.
+\begin{proof} By Lemma~\ref{lem:lhts}, any LHT in the \system is formed by combining two HTs that are in the \systemend.
 Now consider the TLHT $(xa,by)$ that contains $v$.
 Since by definition of TLHT, $(xa,by)$ is not an LST in the current graph, assume w.l.o.g. that $(xa,b)$ is the subtuple that is not an ST when an end edge is deleted from $(xa,by)$.
 But this is not possible since any tuple HT $(xa, *b)$ that contains $v$ must be an ST. The lemma follows. \end{proof}

 \begin{lemma} Let $G$ be a graph after a sequence of calls to \fullyupdateend , and suppose every HT in the \system is an ST in one of $z$ different graphs $H_1, \cdots , H_z$, and every LHT is formed from these HTs.
 If $n$ and $m$ bound the number of vertices and edges, respectively, in any of these graphs, and if $\nu^*$ bounds the maximum number of edges that lie on shortest paths through any given vertex in any of the these graphs, then: